rulewis/journey-optimizer.en/help/using/personalization/personalize.md

 You can also access the personalization editor when adding text-type content to your offers' representations.

-Learn more on [Decision management](../../offers/offer-library/creating-personalized-offers.md) and defining an [offer's content](../../offers/offer-library/creating-personalized-offers.md#custom-text).
+Learn more on [Decision management](../../offers/offer-library/creating-personalized-offers.md) and defining an [offer's representation content](../../offers/offer-library/creating-personalized-offers.md#custom-text).

 ## Use the Expression Editor {#use-expression-editor}